Interested In Installing A Parking Pad?

 Q: How wide does the alley or street have to be?

 A: At least 10 feet wide.
 Per the Zoning Codes of Baltimore City, §16-403.

 Q: What materials must be used for surface paving?

 A: Asphalt, brick, concrete, macadam, or stone block.
 Per the Building, Fire, and Related Codes of Baltimore City (IBC) §3112.3

 A: Yes.
 The Baltimore Office of Sustainability suggests either ribbon driveways (aka Hollywood driveways) or pervious pavement.
 Ribbon driveways are two parallel strips of paving, leaving the area in between open for grass or pervious pavers.

-Pervious (Permeable) pavement, or paver blocks, may be utilized in accordance with the rules and regulations of the Maryland Department of the Environment and can be found in the Maryland Stormwater Design Manual.
+Pervious (Permeable) pavement, or paver blocks, may be utilized in accordance with the rules and regulations of the Maryland Department of the Environment and can be found in Chapter 5 of the Maryland Stormwater Design Manual.

 Q: What is the Stormwater Fee associated with parking pads?
 Is there a reduction if permeable pavement/pavers are used?